How Long Will My Spouse’s Immigration Process Take?

 Thousands of couples get married each year and begin their journey toward citizenship in the United States.
 For a lot of them, it’s the beginning of brand-new life in America.
 For others, getting a green card after marriage is another step on their path to citizenship.

 Like a lot of people, you’re probably wondering how long your spouse’s immigration process will take.
 The entire process, from filling out the immigration paperwork to filing an immigrant visa application, to receiving a Green Card, will depend on your specific situation.
 Generally speaking, the immigration process typically takes longer for a spouse of a permanent resident than it does for a U.S. citizen.
+However, delays can also occur if there are issues with your documentation, such as if a Green Card is recalled due to errors or inaccuracies.

 Close-up photo of a wedding ring on a U.S. visa.